Residential Solar and Wind Systems: What are the Costs?

 Maintenance is minimal for both solar panels and wind turbines.
 Solar panels directly convert sunlight to electrical energy.
 To ensure they get the most power, they might periodically need to have dust and leaves hosed off.
 Solar panels do wear out over time, losing on average a watt of generating capability over 20 years.
 Wind turbines usually only have 2 moving parts that are exposed to the weather.
 Blades are typically bolted onto the hub which is protected by a nose cone.
 There is also the pivot that allows the wind turbine to swivel into the wind.
 Both of these can easily be replaced with parts from the manufacturer.

-Something smaller: the Grid-Tied System
+Another Option: the Grid-Tied System

 A grid-tied solar/wind system retains a connection to the utility grid.
 That means you will still be a utility customer but you will offset the energy you use from the utility by making your own.
 Right now, a Texas homeowner can walk into their favorite home center and buy a solar power kit that will generate about 1230 watts for home use for around $7,000 (10 panels, power cleaner, and inverter).
 Deep cycle storage batteries can also be added to a system; they generally cost about $250/each and last ten years.